Josh99A/ParqPilot/README.md

 ###  Web Dashboard
 1.Clone or download the web interface files.
 2.Open `index.html` in your browser.
-3. Make sure your Firebase config matches your own database.
+3.Make sure your Firebase config matches your own database.